myiwt/match-game-client/README.md

 # Ball match game: client

-A frontend for a ball matching game.
+This is the front end code for a game that was created as part of a 48 hour hackathon.

 ## Tech stack
 **Client:** Node.js